 Its specs are also an improvement on rival products'.
 Capsule needs three hours to charge its lithium-ion batteries and after that will run for at least half an hour without a loss of suction.
 It also has a dust-collection capacity of 1.6 litres.

-This is particularly recommended for smaller homes, flats or as a versatile handheld.
+It is recommended for smaller homes, flats or as a versatile handheld.

 Read our full Halo Capsule review